-- a) In the case of manual timekeepers, the mean time of the three stopwatches shall be taken to calculate the result, unless: - i) One of the stopwatch times differs from the closer of the other two by more than 12/100 seconds, or the official reports that he made a mistake.
-In this case the mean time shall be calculated from the other two stopwatch times.

-- ii) Two stopwatch times differ by more than 12/100 seconds from the middle one, or two officials report a mistake.
-In this case this fact should immediately be reported to the competitor or his team manager.
-The competitor then has the choice of using only the remaining stopwatch time to calculate his result, or be allowed a replacement attempt.
+- (i) The mean time of the three stopwatches shall be used to calculate the result. - (ii) In the case where one stopwatch differs from the closer of the other two by more than 12/100 seconds, or the official reports that he made a mistake, then the mean time shall be calculated from the other two stopwatch times. - (iii) In the case where two stopwatch times differ by 12/100 seconds from the middle one, or two officials report that they made mistakes then this must immediately be reported to the competitor or his team manager.
+The competitor then has the choice of using only the remaining stopwatch time to calculate his result or he may take a replacement attempt.
 His decision must be given to the F2A Circle Marshall without delay, and is irrevocable. - iii) No rounding off of decimals shall be made when calculating the mean time.
-The time thus obtained for calculating the speed shall be recorded and retained. - iv) The speed in km/h shall be calculated by dividing 3600 by the time according to a) and then taken to the nearest lower 1/10 km/h - b) In the case of an optical electronic system, the senior Speed judge shall check the result by looking at the logged individual lap times of the official flight, as well as the laps before and after the official flight.
-If there is any anomaly, the backup system shall be consulted.
-If the backup system is manual and both timekeepers report a mistake (they may have timed one lap short),or if the backup system is electronic and it shows an anomaly, or if both electronic systems fail, then the competitor shall be given a replacement attempt.
+The time thus obtained for calculating the speed shall be recorded and retained. - iv) The speed in km/h shall be calculated by dividing 3600 by the time according to a) and then taken to the nearest lower 1/10 km/h